Catherine Hicks: Career

 Hicks appeared with Anne Bancroft and Ron Silver in Sidney Lumet's film Garbo Talks (1984).
 Hicks also played Bill Murray's socialite fiancée, Isabel, in the remake The Razor's Edge (1984).
 For her work in Star Trek IV: The Voyage Home (1986), Hicks received a Saturn Award nomination for Best Supporting Actress.
 That same year, she played Carol Heath in Francis Ford Coppola's Peggy Sue Got Married.

 In Like Father Like Son (1987), Hicks played Dr. Amy Larkin.
 In March 1987, Hicks hosted the 59th Academy of Motion Picture Arts and Sciences' Scientific and Technical Awards ceremony.

 In 1988, she played businesswoman Ella Frazier in the Yugoslavian comedy Tajna manastirske rakije (also released under the titles Cognac and Secret Ingredient).
 She co-starred with Christopher Plummer, as his estranged daughter, Tina Boyer, in Showtime's Souvenir (1989).
 She played Karen Barclay in the horror film Child's Play (1988).
 Her performance won her a 1988 Best Actress Saturn Award.

 In 1989, she starred opposite Tony Danza in She's Out of Control as his girlfriend, Janet Pearson.
 In 1991, she co-starred in the Fox TV comedy-fantasy movie Hi Honey - I'm Dead as Carol Stadler.
 She played Allison Ploutzer in the Jeff Franklin ABC comedy pilot Up to No Good (1992).
-She starred with John Bedford Lloyd in the ABC comedy pilot The Circle Game (1993) as the mother, and schoolteacher, Nancy.
+She starred with John Bedford Lloyd in the ABC comedy pilot The Circle Game (1993) as the mother, schoolteacher Nancy.
 She played Jeannie Barker in the Aaron Spelling primetime soap opera Winnetka Road, which had a six-episode tryout on NBC in 1994.
 That same year, she played the wife in the pilot for The Martin Short Show.
 Going into production, after the concept of the character was changed, she was replaced by Jan Hooks.
 She played Julia Riordan, opposite John Lithgow and Lea Salonga, in the ABC Hallmark Hall of Fame movie Redwood Curtain (1995).
 In 1996, she was cast as Annie Camden on The WB's family drama 7th Heaven, and she portrayed the role until the series ended, after 11 seasons, in 2007.
 In 1997, Hicks played flight attendant Maggie in Turbulence.
 The same year, Hicks played next door neighbor, Ms. Lewis, in Michael Davis' coming-of-age film, Eight Days a Week.

 In 2001, she was one of the actors featured in renowned Hollywood photographer Nancy Ellison's book, Starlet: First Stage at the Hollywood Dream Factory.
 The book was a collection of archival material of shooting starlets and contained pictures of Hicks that Ellison had taken in the 1980s.